gtonutti/rrf24_github_gt/R/README.md

 Feel free to update this README as you progress through the sessions and customize it to reflect the details of your project.
 For more details on the elements required for a reproducibility package, refer to our [README template](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/README_Template.md), which you will cover in the **Reproducibility Package** session.

+#Steps to run the code
+1. Open t .Rproj
+2. From the Rproj open the main.R file
+3. You need to recover the environment by running `renv::restore()` and follow the prompts that will appear on your console
+4. Change the data_path on line 31
+5. Run the main.R

 Remember this is what you will share with your peer at the end of the training for review so this needs to be updated before sharing.